FelicePollano/Pokespeare/README.md

 # Pokespeare
 Retrieve Pokemon description with the Shakespeare style
 ## How to use
-The preferred way is by using docker.
+*The preferred way is by using docker*.
 Just clone the repository and use the following command to build the image:

 ```
  docker build -t pokespeare .